 If you're ready to take a crack at manifestation, Potter has some easy-to-follow tips to amp up your practice.
 First: Try keeping track of the moon cycles.
 "I think a really great guide is working with cycles of the moon," she says.
 "When the moon is new, it's an optimal energy to set an intention.
 And when the moon is full, we can release any blockages or let go of anything that's no longer serving us."
 Following the moon and its cycles can get you into a good rhythm for manifesting, she says.

-There are rituals you can use alongside manifesting, such as alter building, candle magic, and using different colored flowers, herbs, and botanicals to amplify your intentions.
+There are rituals you can use alongside manifesting, such as alter building, candle magic, and using different coloured flowers, herbs, and botanicals to amplify your intentions.
 An easy one Potter says will work for anyone making a career-oriented manifestation (hello, promotion) is to write a letter of intention, place under an orange candle, then meditate on the intention while watching the candle burn.

 "Step back from [the intention] after that," she suggests.
 "If you stay hyper-focused on it I feel like that can mess with the magic.
 Let it go, and see how it unfolds."